oleggenova/ESP32-PID-Kalman-control/README.md

 1. **MODEL** - In order to use the Kalman Filter, State-Space model is determined for the pendulum, with the angle of oscillation linearly approximated around a steady vertical position.
 For the model, a PID controller is synthetized by the use of ``PID Tuner - Control System Toolbox`` and them experimentally adjusted.
 2. **KALMAN FILTER** - Using preimplemented Matlab functions, Kalman Filter is designed given the linear model.
+3. **ESP32** - Code from Matlab is encoded on ESP32 via Arduino IDE and oscillation angle is sent through UDP to Matlab main process on PC.
-3. **RESULTS** -- Follows the comparation of control performance between the behavior of system with and without Kalman Filter; in addition the difference of control results was assessed for Kalman Filter control and **Pole Placement and Deterministic Observer** technique.
+4. **RESULTS** - Follows the comparation of control performance between the behavior of system with and without Kalman Filter; in addition the difference of control results was assessed for Kalman Filter control and **Pole Placement and Deterministic Observer** technique.